 Vung Vieng Village in the core zone of Halong Bay

 While staying in Vietnam you can see many different kinds of lifestyles.
 One of these impressive lifestyles is living in a floating house.
 There are some floating villages in Halong Bay where the communities of fishermen live, not staying near the bay or on an island but on their boats and rafts of bamboo and styrofoam to float.
 Among them, Vung Vieng belongs to Bai Tu Long Bay in a less touristy area.
-To get to the village, you can book one of numerous Halong Bay cruise tours that allow you sailing through the magical bay.
+To get to the village, you can book one of numerous Halong Bay cruise tours that allow you to sail through the magical bay.

 Living in the middle of the ocean, if they need anything, they have to go to Cat Ba island or the mainland.
 Touring the village, you have an opportunity to meet locals and see their daily life.
 When you look at the floating village with its small houses, big enough for a family to sleep in, you will wonder how they can survive.
 Imagine, you don’t have running water, no electricity, only have a generator and well... you’re living on the water.